jfrog/terraform-provider-project/docs/resources/project.md

 - **description** (String)

 ## Note
+### Repository assignment & unassignment Limitations
-- Project provider has limitations assigning large number of repositories through `repos` attribute.
+- Project provider has limitations while assigning or de-assigning large number of repositories through repos attribute.
+With large number of repos you might observe system disruptions and all the repositories might not get assigned/unassigned to/from desired project.
+- Try to limit number of repos with in 10 to get a desired result.
+- Engineering team is working on further improvement.